ptribble/jumble/README.md

 as the JDK now provides many of these capabilities, whereas they were largely missing when Jumble was created.

-The files here are licensed under CDDL, version 1.0.
+The files here are licensed under CDDL, version 1.0, see the file LICENSES/CDDL-1.0.txt.